Table of contents

 This kind of address is unfriendly to both the user and the search engine robot, so to avoid this Zalando uses shortened URLs that contain keywords to indicate a specific category, instead of reflecting the entire path:

-For large online stores, it is worth embracing just the above url-building strategy, as it is both user-friendly and friendly to page indexing by robots.
+For large online stores, it is worth embracing just the above URL-building strategy, as it is both user-friendly and friendly to page indexing by robots.

 3. Do-expansive-analysis-of-keywords-and-user-intentions-before-starting-actions